Home » Blogs » Back Pain Relief Exercises Symptoms And Causes

 • Maintaining proper posture while sitting, standing, and sleeping.

-• Using over-the-counter pain relievers like ibuprofen or acetaminophen if needed.
+• Using over-the-counter pains relievers like ibuprofen or acetaminophen if needed.

 • Staying physically active with low-impact exercises such as walking or swimming.